 This resource was prepared by Microway from data provided by NVIDIA.
 All NVIDIA GPUs support general-purpose computation (GPGPU), but not all GPUs offer the same performance or support the same features.
-The consumer line of GeForce GPUs (GTX Titan X, in particular) may be attractive to those running GPU-accelerated applications.
+The consumer line of GeForce GPUs (GTX Titan, in particular) may be attractive to those running GPU-accelerated applications.
 However, it’s wise to keep in mind the differences between the products.
 There are many features only available on the professional Tesla and Quadro GPUs.

 FP64 64-bit (Double Precision) Floating Point Calculations